marcin-mazurek/react-render-debugger/README.md

-React Render Visualizer Decorator
+React Render Debugger
 ============
 A visual way to see what is (re)rendering and why.

-Decorator (experimental ES201x syntax) version ported from <https://github.com/redsunsoft/react-render-visualizer>
+Decorator/higher-order function version ported from <https://github.com/redsunsoft/react-render-visualizer>

 [Learn more about the experimental decorator syntax](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy#why-legacy).